 The wine-and-cheese party is a staple of middle-class and gentrified living.
 Wine and cheese for a vernissage.
-At a church to raise money for repairs.
+At church to raise money for repairs.
 For a new book on climate change.
 Call in the wine and cheese.

-While hardly fashionable in the way vegan food is, or sustainably sourced fish, the wine and cheese is ever-present on the culinary scene.
+While hardly fashionable in the way vegan food is, or sustainably sourced fish, the wine and cheese is ever-present in the culinary scene.
 It is no trouble to find advice how to run them.
 Good tips are offered in the website Big Girl Small Kitchen, just one example.

 In the bistro or brasserie one can order cheese to nibble with wine, yes, but the food is secondary.
 There is no careful balancing of palates and usually (in my experience) not a great selection of cheese offered.

 In the 1970s U.K. drinks writer Frederick Martin* wrote in An Encyclopaedia of Drinks and Drinking: